-Vitamin E concentrations as alpha-tocopherol were determined using a high-pressure liquid chromatograph (HPLC) and fluorescence spectrometer with a Agilent Eclipse XDB-C18, 5 micron particle size, 15 cm x 4.6 mm internal diameter with the following specifications: column temperature of 40°C, flow rate of 1.4 mL/minute, excitation wavelength 291 nm (10 nm slit width), and emission wavelength 330 nm (10 nm slit width).
-Retention time for alpha-tocopherol is approx. 10.5 minutes.
+Vitamin E concentrations as alpha-tocopherol were determined using a high-pressure liquid chromatograph (HPLC) and fluorescence spectrometer with a Agilent Eclipse XDB-C18, 5-micron particle size, 15cm x 4.6mm internal diameter with the following specifications: column temperature of 40°C, flow rate of 1.4mL/minute, excitation wavelength 291nm (10nm slit width), and emission wavelength 330nm (10nm slit width).
+Retention time for alpha-tocopherol is approximately 10.5minutes.
 Analysis is performed in subdued light.
-One mL serum was placed in a 15 mL centrifuge tube and weighed accurately.
+One mL serum was placed in a 15mL centrifuge tube and weighed accurately.
 One mL ethanol was added to the sample and vortexed for 10 seconds.
 Two mL hexane was added and vortexed for 1 minute.
 Samples were placed in a rotating shaker for 5 minutes, then left undisturbed for layers to separate for 10 minutes.
-Hexane was carefully transferred to a disposable glass culture tube with a transfer pipet.
+Hexane was transferred to a disposable glass culture tube with a transfer pipet.
 Extraction was repeated with one mL hexane, with samples centrifuged at 2000 rpm for 5 minutes after removal from rotating shaker.
-Hexane collection was repeated and the pooled hexane extracts evaporated to dryness at 30 – 40°C under nitrogen.
-600 µL of solution containing 684 mL acetonitrile + 220 mL tetrahydrofuran + 70 mL methanol + 30 mL 1% ammonium acetate solution (W/V) was added to each tube and vortexed for approximately 1 minute.
+Hexane collection was repeated and the pooled hexane extracts evaporated to dryness at 30 to 40°C under nitrogen.
+600µL of solution containing 684mL acetonitrile + 220mL tetrahydrofuran + 70mL methanol + 30mL 1% ammonium acetate solution (W/V) was added to each tube and vortexed for approximately 1 minute.
 The resulting solution was transferred to an amber glass autosampler vial and capped for injection into the HPLC system.
-Aliquots of 30 µL of each working standard solution and each sample solution were injected.
+Aliquots of 30µL of each working standard solution and each sample solution were injected.
 The peak area of the eluted peak for alpha-tocopherol for all standard solutions and sample solutions was recorded.
 Alpha-tocopherol standards were made from approximately 97% purity alpha-tocopherol (obtain Certificate of Analysis with actual percent purity from supplier).
 The actual percent purity of the alpha-tocopherol was verified by UV spectrophotometry at 285nm using the extinction coefficient for alpha-tocopherol.
-The stock standard solution for alpha-tocopherol was approximately 20.8 µmol/L (899.1 µg/mL) alpha-tocopherol, which was made by accurately weighing approximately 0.045 g of approximately 97% purity alpha-tocopherol into a 50 mL volumetric flask and taking it to volume with ethanol (Hess et al. 1991).
+The stock standard solution for alpha-tocopherol was approximately 20.8µmol/L (899.1µg/mL) alpha-tocopherol, which was made by weighing approximately 0.045g of approximately 97% purity alpha-tocopherol into a 50mL volumetric flask and taking it to volume with ethanol (Hess et al. 1991).
 The alpha-tocopherol content of each sample was calculated by comparing the sample solution peak area to the standard curve.

-The free-range herd in Alaska consumed forage only, whereas the captive herds were given formulated diets (Table 1) in addition to pasture access.
-Formulated feed for the captive Alaska herd was analyzed for Se at the AHDC and for vitamin E at the Michigan Animal Health Diagnostic Laboratory.
-Formulated feed for the New York herd was analyzed for Se and vitamin E at Dairy One Inc. Forage Testing Laboratory (Ithaca NY).
+The free-range herd in AK consumed forage only, whereas the captive herds were given formulated diets (Table 1) in addition to limited pasture access.
+Formulated feed for the captive AK herd was analyzed for Se at the AHDC and for vitamin E at the Michigan Animal Health Diagnostic Laboratory.
+Formulated feed for the NY herd was analyzed for Se and vitamin E at Dairy One Inc. Forage Testing Laboratory (Ithaca NY).